operasoftware/oex2nex/README.md

-# oex2nex Convertor
+# Oex2nex Convertor

 The oex2nex convertor converts an Opera oex extension into an Opera 14 nex extension, using the [oex-shim](I assume this will be on GitHub too?) library.
 Extension authors can use this tool as a stopgap solution to bring existing content to the [new Opera extension architecture](link to dev.opera article explaining this).

 ## What does this actually do?

 oex2nex parses the `config.xml` file of an `oex` extension and creates a `manifest.json` file containing the relevant metadata, API permissions, and references to assets.
-It also parses extension code making scope fixes and generally performs all other black magic required to create a compatibility layer between the two extension models.
+It also parses extension code to make scope fixes, modify ASTs and generally perform all other black magic required to create a compatibility layer between the two extension models.

 ## Usage